 In light of the party support for a similar suggestion within the TEF, we find Tesla and ChargePoint's comments to be reasonable.
 In particular Tesla's suggestion to establish a metric for the total days from service request to energization could provide important targets for the IOUs in improving their service and transparency.
 This timing concern that Tesla and ChargePoint have raised is critical as delays in energization slow down construction timelines, increase costs for developers, and hinder the pace of accelerating TE.

 However, we also understand that different sites may have different timing demands, and thus an average number of days would be most appropriate.
 This would allow for some projects to necessarily exceed the timeline while others could move quicker than the expected timeline.
-We direct the IOUs to adhere to an average timeline of 90 business days, per EVgo's suggestion in TEF comments, of days between service request to when the facility is energized.
-This updated timing expectation should be included within the IOUs' Tier 1 AL. Additionally, as discussed earlier in this Resolution, the IOUs are required to report the actual service timing for each site within the AB 841 EV Infrastructure Cost Report.
-This will allow the CPUC to evaluate the IOUs' efficacy in meeting this service timing expectation and provide data for the CPUC to issue additional enforcement in the future if necessary.
+Additionally, we recognize that delays may arise that are outside the IOUs' control, and which will impact the IOUs' ability to meet an average energization timeline.
+Examples of these delays include the AHJ issuing permits for customer-side equipment, executing easements, customerside panel inspections, and timing for a customer to sign contracts.